GHM61/machine-learning-with-Red-Hat-CodeReady-Containers/README.md

 That's it!
 We now have everything we need to train a model, serve the same model, and deploy it to an OpenShift cluster!

-Now, after all of this hard work, it's time to put it somewhere that our Minishift cluster will be able to find it, so we'll commit our changes and then push them back to GitHub.
+Now, after all of this hard work, it's time to put it somewhere that our CRC cluster will be able to find it, so we'll commit our changes and then push them back to GitHub.

 Head to your terminal and run the following commands in the directory you cloned your fork of the repo to: